Equijubus

 Structure

-Remarkably similar to the teeth of primitive Iguanodontia.
+Closely resembled the teeth of primitive iguanodontians.

-The Drama of Evolution That Occurred in Asia
+The Evolutionary Drama That Unfolded in Asia

-Origin of the Name “Horse Mane”
+The Origin of the Name “Horse Mane”